iamasink/webfishing-guitar-helper/README.md

 It also allows you to use the numpad to switch presets.

 This does not allow you to play songs automatically or with a MIDI device.
 Check [this](https://steamcommunity.com/sharedfiles/filedetails/?id=3352573634) out if that's what you want.

+Feel free to contribute!